 - This evaluation contains chemicals with alkyl chains ranging from C6 to C>30.
-The alkyl chains may contain differing degrees of branching. - Alkyl chain length distribution may vary between different manufacturers. - Many chemical names do not specify a specific ethoxylation level and commercial products with these CAS RNs may have very different ethoxylate chain lengths:
+The alkyl chains may contain differing degrees of branching. - Alkyl chain length distribution may vary between different manufacturers.

-- Typical ethoxylate chain lengths in domestic products are expected to be between 1 EO units and 22 EO units long (AISE and Cefic 2009). - Commercial products are expected to contain a small percentage (<10%) of unreacted alcohol (zero EO units) (AISE and Cefic 2009).
+- Many chemical names do not include information on the specific degree of ethoxylation and commercial products with these CAS RNs may have very different ethoxylate chain lengths: - Typical ethoxylate chain lengths in domestic products are expected to be between 1 EO units and 22 EO units long (AISE and Cefic 2009). - Commercial products are expected to contain a small percentage (< 10%) of unreacted alcohol (zero EO units) (AISE and Cefic 2009).